rickardlindberg/rliterate/rliterate.markdown

 #### Workspace

-The workspace shows body content of pages in the document.
-It is organized in columns, and each column can show body content from multiple pages.
+The workspace shows pages in the document.
+It is organized in columns, and each column can show multiple pages.
+The pages can also be edited from the workspace.

 ##### Main widget

-The main workspace widget is a scrolling container containing column widgets.
+The main workspace widget is a horizontal scrolling container containing column widgets.

+The workspace is re-rendered whenever relevant parts of the project changes.

 `rliterate.py / <<classes>>`: